 An average student with not much motivation

-So I got in to the B.B.A program which I postponed for a year due to mandatory military service in Finland.
+So I got into the B.B.A program that I postponed for a year due to mandatory military service in Finland.

 I was 19 when I got to start my studies and was still living with my parents.

-I barely knew anyone at the university but luckily one of my childhood friend was there doing the same degree as me as well.
+I barely knew anyone at the university but luckily one of my childhood friends was there doing the same degree as me as well.

-We both were not very motivated students and were more interested in possibilities of doing exchange studies somewhere abroad after our first year.
+We both were not very motivated students and were more interested in the possibility of doing exchange studies somewhere abroad after our first year.

 There was a new program which was located in Bali, Indonesia.

 Didn’t take too much time to lock in our plans to start getting some study credits so we were applicable for the exchange program.